 broadband deployment, Internet connectivity, tribal communities, rural California, telepresence technology, education, digital literacy, indigenous, rural Canada, inclusion

 Yoo, Christopher S.; Gwaka, Leon; and Haseki, Muge, "Internet Connectivity Among Indigenous and Tribal Communities in North America - A Focus on Social and Educational Outcomes" (2021).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2265.

 Communication Technology and New Media Commons, Development Studies Commons, Educational Sociology Commons, Educational Technology Commons, Education Policy Commons, Gender, Race, Sexuality, and Ethnicity in Communication Commons, Indigenous Education Commons, Indigenous Studies Commons, Law Commons, Political Economy Commons, Public Economics Commons, Public Policy Commons, Race and Ethnicity Commons, Rural Sociology Commons, Science and Technology Policy Commons, Social and Cultural Anthropology Commons